htefera/TPC-DI_Talend_SQL_Server/README.md

 * The process concludes when all Source Data has been transformed and is available in the Data Warehouse

 ## Objective
 The data model for the TPC-DI benchmark represents a retail brokerage.
-The focus of the TPC-DI benchmark is on the processes involved in transforming data from an OLTP environment and other relevant sources such as OLAP systems, and populating a data warehouse
+The focus of the TPC-DI benchmark is on the processes involved in transforming data from an OLTP environment and other relevant sources such as OLAP systems, and populating a data warehouse <br>

+The benchmark defines:
+* Multiple data source schemas and file formats
+* The Source Data generation requirements and data placement
+* The destination data warehouse schema
+* A collection of transformation rules describing how the destination data warehouse is populated with data from the data sources
+* Specific rules for the Historical Load and for Incremental Updates
+* Requirements for the execution, timing and reporting of the metrics
+* Methodology for the verification of the resulting data in the data warehouse
+* Disclosure and auditing requirements for the implementation and execution of the workload.